-Psychologist Philip Zimbardo identifies progressive mental stages that victims go through as they recover from a traumatic event, such as the San Francisco earthquake.
+Psychologist Philip Zimbardo identifies the progressive mental stages that victims go through as they recover from a traumatic event like the San Francisco earthquake.
 The stages of recovery described below came from victims' answers to survey questions asked by psychological researchers.
-CXI The first four steps of psychological recovery are identical to the quadrune mind's stages of a person's normal mental growth.
-The mental traits fit the progressive categories of fetal/newborn, baby, childish, and adolescent.
-Zimbardo's fifth step is a return to a new "normal" life, with adaptations made to the long-term destruction caused by a disaster.
+The first four steps of psychological recovery are identical to the quadrune mind's stages of a person's normal mental growth.
+The mental traits fit the progressive categories of fetal/newborn, infantile, childish, and adolescent.
+Zimbardo's fifth step is a return to a new "normal" life, with adaptations made for the long-term destruction caused by a disaster.
 For example, after a flood leaves a small town so changed that some businesses are permanently lost.
+This step would not necessarily correlate with the Grownup mind.